 - Your name, address, and phone number

 Donations of tangible items may be tax deductible to the extent of the full fair market value of the objects donated.
 It is the sole responsibility of the prospective donor to provide fair market valuation.
 The Museum is prohibited from providing a tax receipt for gifts of $5,000 or more without a formal written appraisal submitted by the prospective donor.
-If you are interested in making a gift of artwork or historic materials, please contact Rebecca Hutchins, curator of collections, at 360.778.8955 or via email.
+If you are interested in making a gift of artwork or historic materials, please contact Maria Coltharp, curator of collections & registrar, at 360.778.8955 or via email.
+Response may take a few weeks depending on exhibition schedules and project workload.
+We appreciate your patience!

 Appraisal, Authentication, and Identification